-- Continued expansion of the QIP Hub, including:
+- > Continued expansion of the QIP Hub, including:

-- Inpatient Analytics Dashboard;
+- o Inpatient Analytics Dashboard;

 - Nursing & Midwifery Dashboard;

 - Challenging Behaviours Dashboard:

 - Performance Reporting Dashboard(s);

 - > Development of a centralised patient level outpatients data set;

 - > Reduction in monthly data submissions;

-- Improvements in data quality; and
+- > Improvements in data quality; and

-- Enhancement in access to data.
+- > Enhancement in access to data.

-The LHN is also required to maintain up-to-date information for the public on its website regarding its relevant facilities and services including population health, inpatient services and other non-inpatient services and community health.
+Eyre and Far North Local Health Network Service Agreement 01 July 2020 to 30 June 2021 The LHN is also required to maintain up-to-date information for the public on its website regarding its relevant facilities and services including population health, inpatient services and other non-inpatient services and community health.
 DHW is committed to working in year with LHNs to establish routine public reporting across all domains.